 The psychotherapy appointment is where the healing work gets done and your psychotherapist is available to you for emotional emergencies and detailed fluctuations in your healing experience.
-Consultations appointments can provide clarity to your existing issues, give you support as you explore your thoughts and methods of recovery work and indicate helpful options.
+Consultation appointments can provide clarity to your existing issues, give you support as you explore your thoughts and methods of recovery work, and indicate helpful options.

 A series of consultations can be like a workshop experience for one.
 You and I decide in advance the time frame that is best for your situation.
 Usually, a client books a block of four weekly sessions at a time.